Sustainability and Environmental Management

 Our Greenhouse Gas Emissions

 We welcome the opportunity to present our global emissions inventories.
-Data is provided for the 2018 and 2019 calendar years.
 With this disclosure to ISO 14064-1 :2018, Mainfreight intends to demonstrate best practice in emissions reporting and reinforce its commitment to better understanding and, ultimately, improving our operational carbon emissions performance.

 In seeking to reduce our emissions, Mainfreight’s sustainability initiatives include: